leahkemp/pipeface/README.md

 ## Haploid Aware Mode

-- Enables correct handling of the haploid nature of chrX and chrY for XY samples when using DeepVariant and Clair3.
+- Enables correct handling of the haploid nature of chrX and chrY for XY samples, along with PAR regions
-- Specifically for DeepVariant, it also allows proper treatment of Pseudoautosomal Regions (PARs) via a provided BED file.
 - Only supported for singletons at the moment.

 ## Assumptions